atolab/cdds/docs/GettingStartedGuide/helloinstanceworld.rst

 **************

 Every reader has a history in which samples can be available.
-The default setting for a reader is that it will keep the last sample of every instance, which means that a new sample of a particular instance will replace an already existing sample in the reader history.
+The default setting of a reader will keep the last sample of every instance.
+This means that a new sample of a particular instance will replace any existing older sample in the reader history.
 See the 3rd read in `States Examples`_ where this takes place.

 It is possible to change the number of samples per instance that the